kancharlaNarmadha/1B/README.md

 ## Result:
-Thus, the program to implement a Java program using PriorityQueue to insert and display elements has been successfully executed.
+Thus, the program to implement a Java program using StringTokenizer with multiple delimiters to extract and display tokens has been successfully executed.